Convergence of limit shapes for 2D near-critical first-passage percolation: Convergence of normalized time constants

-The author thanks Geoffrey Grimmett for an invitation to the Statistical Laboratory in Cambridge University, and thanks the hospitality of the Laboratory, where part of this work was done.
-The author was supported by the National Key R\&D Program of China (No. 2020YFA0712700), the National Natural Science Foundation of China (No. 11688101 and No. 11601505) and the Key Laboratory of Random Complex Structures and Data Science, CAS (No. 2008DP173182).
+\begin{acks}[Acknowledgments] The author is especially grateful to an anonymous referee for 1) pointing out that a preliminary version of the proof of Theorem \ref{t2} can be simplified, without using the scaling limit of the collection of portions of clusters in a strip, and 2) suggesting us another definition of $\mathcal{C}(z)$ which makes the proof cleaner.
+The referee's suggestions make the paper less technical and much shorter than its preprint version \cite{Yao21}.
+The author thanks Geoffrey Grimmett for an invitation to the Statistical Laboratory in Cambridge University, and thanks the hospitality of the Laboratory, where this project was initiated.
+The author was supported by the National Key R\&D Program of China (No. 2020YFA0712700), the National Natural Science Foundation of China (No. 12288201 and No. 11601505) and the Key Laboratory of Random Complex Structures and Data Science, CAS (No. 2008DP173182). \end{acks}